benjaminfang/rbm24-workflow/README.md

 ## Installation

-All requirements need be installed.
-The version number list in **Requirements** is the software version in our workflow, other version may works too.
+All requirements need to be installed.
+The version number listed in **Requirements** is the software version used in our workflow, but other versions may work as well.

-After the installation of requirements, The bash script can run directly.
+After the installation of the requirements, the bash script can be executable directly.

 ## Usage